 Borage oil GLA for atopic dermatitis: where the evidence collapsed

-Borage seed oil is one of the richest natural sources of gamma-linolenic acid (GLA), and for two decades it was a leading complementary therapy for eczema.
-The two largest double-blind trials and a Cochrane review then converged on a less flattering conclusion: GLA from borage or evening primrose oil does not meaningfully improve atopic dermatitis.
-The story is a useful case study in how mechanism-driven hype outruns trial data.
+Borage seed oil is one of the richest natural sources of gamma-linolenic acid (GLA), and for roughly two decades it was a leading complementary therapy for eczema.
+Then the largest randomized trials and a Cochrane systematic review converged on a less flattering conclusion: GLA from borage or evening primrose oil does not meaningfully improve atopic dermatitis.
+It is a clean case study in how a tidy biological mechanism can outrun the trial data, and how small early studies can manufacture a market that later, better studies fail to support.

 The mechanism that looked promising